nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a client: `add`

-Adds a person to the database.
+Adds a client to the database.

-Format: `add n/NAME i/NRIC c/CONTACT NUMBER l/LICENCE PLATE…​`
+Format: `add n/NAME i/NRIC p/CONTACT NUMBER l/LICENCE PLATE…​`

-* Add a person's details in the database.
+* Add a client's details in the database.
-* **All** of the fields must be present when using this command.
+* **All** fields must be present when using this command.

 Examples:
-* `add n/Mary i/627A c/73052859 l/SLU5237J` creates a person whose name is `Mary`, NRIC last four digits is `627A`, contact number is `73052859`, licence plate is `SLU5237J` in the database.
+* `add n/Mary i/627A p/91234567 l/SLU5237J` creates a client whose name is `Mary`, NRIC last four digits is `627A`, contact number is `91234567`, licence plate is `SLU5237J` in the database.

 Acceptable values for each parameter:
 * `n/NAME`: Alphabets
 * `i/NRIC`: Alphanumeric, _exactly_ 4 characters
-* `c/CONTACT NUMBER`: Numeric, _exactly_ 8 characters
+* `p/CONTACT NUMBER`: Numeric, _exactly_ 8 characters
 * `l/LICENCE PLATE`: Alphanumeric, _up to_ 9 characters

 Expected output upon success: [coming soon]